GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 will have to be set to `DUMMY`, but this means that if A goes to error, and B goes to ok C will then execute incorrectly.

+This limitation is temporary and will be removed in a future version of Oozie-2-Airflow converter.

 #### EL Functions

 As of now, a very minimal set of [Oozie EL](https://oozie.apache.org/docs/4.0.1/WorkflowFunctionalSpec.html#a4.2_Expression_Language_Functions)